Web Analytics Made Easy -

 “Given this information, what percentage of happy people would there have to be for you to think that this world is overall positive rather than negative (so that it would be better for the world to exist rather than not exist)?”

-The average response from 474 participants was approximately 75% (SEM ± 0.78%).
-In other words, roughly three times as many extremely happy people are required to balance a given number of extremely suffering people.
+The average response was approximately 76% (SEM ± 1.11%).1 In other words, roughly three times as many extremely happy people are required to balance a given number of extremely suffering people (Caviola et al., 2022, 5).
 This represents a substantial departure from the symmetric weighting assumed by classical utilitarianism.

 Study 1b and 1c investigated whether this asymmetry is sensitive to intensity levels.
-Caviola’s team found that for mild suffering and happiness, the asymmetry factor was approximately 1.5, about half the value observed for extreme intensities.
+Caviola’s team found that for mild suffering and happiness, the asymmetry factor was approximately 1.5, about half the value observed for extreme intensities (Caviola et al., 2022, 6–8).

 3.2 Philosophical Interpretation

-The results suggest that participants’ intuitions fall between two extremes:
+The result of studies 1a-c suggests that participants’ intuitions fall between two extremes:

 - Classical utilitarianism: treating happiness and suffering as equally weighted.